 Glasgow 1770 is their range of award-winning single malt whiskies.
 The name is a tribute to the foundation of the original Glasgow Distillery in 1770.
 A nod to heritage, as they embrace contemporary urban distilling today.

 The whiskies are handcrafted in copper pot stills: Tara, Mhairi, Margaret and Frances.
 The finest Scottish barley and the purest water from Loch Katrine create the best spirit.
-That spirit matures in the hand selected casks.
-Glasgow Distillery bottle their whiskies non-chill filtered and natural in colour.
+That spirit matures in the hand-selected casks.
+Glasgow Distillery bottles their whiskies non-chill filtered and natural in colour.

 There are three whiskies in the Glasgow 1770 Signature Range.
 These are The Original, Peated and Triple Distilled; each has a different profile.
 The Original is fresh and fruity.
 The Peated is rich and smoky.
 And the Triple Distilled is smooth and complex.